-Listed property used 50% or less in a qualified business use (defined below) does not qualify for the section 179 expense deduction or special depreciation allowance.
+Listed property used 50% or less in a qualified business use (as defined in the instructions for lines 26 and 27 below) does not qualify for the section 179 expense deduction or special depreciation allowance.

-If you acquired and placed qualified listed property in service during the tax year, you may be able to deduct an additional special depreciation allowance.
+If you placed certain aircraft, certain property with a long production period, qualified New York Liberty Zone (NYL Zone) property, or qualified Gulf Opportunity Zone (GO Zone) property in service during the tax year, you may be able to deduct an additional special depreciation allowance.
 See the instructions for line 14 for the definition of qualified property and how to figure the deduction.
 This special depreciation allowance is included in the overall limit on depreciation and section 179 expense deduction for passenger automobiles.
-However, the limit is increased for passenger automobiles (except for qualified Liberty Zone property) for which the special depreciation allowance is claimed.
-Enter on line 25 your total special depreciation allowance for all listed property.
+Enter on line 25 your total special depreciation allowance for all qualified listed property.